 A blazer makes the overall look more formal and thus less ‘pajama-esque’.
 A structured blazer in black or navy would particularly make for a more formal outfit.
 Note: remember to wear a solid-color top that matches the pants.

 Consider the material and cut

 Loose cotton pants will naturally look more casual than ones made of denim or ones that have a structured tailored cut, so think about the look you’re after when shopping.
 Also, printed pants that are tailored-cut will appear more formal than relaxed fit ones.

 Tailored cut by MANGO

 Although mixing clashing prints has been common on catwalks in recent seasons, such a look might be hard to pull off for some.
-Instead of making a clashing-prints faux pas, stick to wearing matching solid colours instead.
+Instead of making a clashing-prints faux pas, stick to wearing matching solid colors instead.
 The same rule should apply when picking your hijab.
-Don’t wear a hijab with many details and colours, but choose a solid-colour one that matches your pants instead.
+Don’t wear a hijab with many details and colors, but choose a solid-color one that matches your pants instead.